 Students are encouraged to pursue research and internship opportunities with such employers as the National Institutes of Health, the National Science Foundation, and the American Chemical Society.
 Learn more about UMW internships in chemistry, some of which are specific to biochemistry.

-Pursuing graduation with honors in biochemistry requires a 3.25 grade-point average in your chemistry courses and a 3.0 overall GPA.
+Pursuing graduation with departmental honors in biochemistry requires a 3.25 grade-point average in your chemistry courses and a 3.0 overall GPA.
 You’ll complete an independent research project, then write and defend a thesis.
-Students accepted for the honors program enroll in Chemistry 491 for four credits in each semester of the senior year.
+Students pursuing department honors register for Chemistry 491 for four credits in each semester of the senior year.

 To receive a bachelor of science degree in biochemistry, you must earn 48 credits from the disciplines of biology and chemistry.
 You will also need to complete the introductory physics sequence and calculus I and II.
 You may choose electives tailored to your interests, such as nutrition, cancer research, or others to prepare you for future endeavors.